siemens/ix/packages/documentation/docs/controls/modal.md

 ## Message

-How to open a message is independent from a framework in use.
-Note that you hve to import the `showMessage` from the core package `@siemens/ix`.
+How to open a message modal is independent from the framework in use.
+Note that you have to import `showMessage` from the core package `@siemens/ix`.

 `showMessage` provides multiple pre-configured messages: